Run search jobs in Azure Monitor

 Search jobs are asynchronous queries that fetch records into a new search table within your workspace for further analytics.
 The search job uses parallel processing and can run for hours across large datasets.
 This article describes how to create a search job and how to query its resulting data.

-The search job feature is currently not supported for the following cases:
+The search job feature is currently not supported for workspaces with customer-managed keys.

 When to use search jobs